- $3tn GDP growth opportunity if the African Continental Free Trade Area (AfCFTA) is fully implemented

 “Once implemented, it will lead to sustainable socio-economic development, increased diversification, a boost in investment, trade liberalisation, the industrialisation of African economies, the establishment of new cross-border value chains and better insulation from global shocks,” he says The results of our analysis show countries that have already been bold enough to create more open, business-friendly environments stand to make the biggest gains.
 The message should be that freeing up trade is going to be the big engine of African growth through the 2020s and the first movers have the biggest advantages."

 More trade between African nations is the real growth opportunity

 Currently, Africa ranks behind other regions in terms of its overall level of regional trade integration.
 The AfCFTA’s intraregional trade share of 17% compares to 64% for the European Union and 50% for the US Mexico Canada Agreement.
 At present, trade links between Africa and the rest of the world are often stronger than trade between countries on the continent.
 According the Report, African nations currently tend to trade more with Europe (35%) and Asia (31%) than with neighboring markets.
 In contrast, less than a fifth of African countries’ exports are headed to other countries on the continent.

-“These intracontinental trade shortcomings underscore the extent of lost revenue and development opportunities for African countries.
-They also highlight the benefits of supporting the AfCFTA and working together towards its successful implementation,” says Nasrollah.
+Baker McKenzie Morroco says that these intracontinental trade shortcomings underscore the extent of lost revenue and development opportunities for African countries.
+They also highlight the benefits of supporting the AfCFTA and working together towards its successful implementation.